 - If you’re trying to reduce your bills, we use a HiQ inverter 5kw inverter, which is the size of a laptop and is positioned beneath the solar panels themselves.

 If you fit the conditions above, a solar panel installation for your Utah business building may be worth considering.
 Looking at the differences and weighing the pros and cons will help you in this decision.

 There are two different state solar tax credit options for Utah businesses.
 These include the investment tax credit ( ITC) and the production tax credit (PTC).

 Investment Tax Credit

-The ITC for commercial installations is 10% of the cost of their solar array or $50,000.
-Whichever is less is the credit that you will receive.
+The ITC for commercial installations is 10 percent of the cost of their solar array or $50,000.
+You’ll receive a credit for whichever amount is less.

 Production Tax Credit: Commercial Only

 For the minimum system size that would equal about $2.31 per day of optimal production.
-Over 4 years the max amount you could receive would be $843.15 per year which would equal $3,372.
+Over four years, the max amount you could receive would be $843.15 per year which would equal $3,372.
 60.

 In either case, these are both tax credits.
 If you do not owe the amount that is being credited, you will not receive cash for the excess.
 Instead, this credit will carry over to the next tax year as a credit toward that year’s tax liability.

 This incentive is for systems that are 2MW or bigger.
 Eligible applicants get a tax credit of 75% of the new tax revenues either over the life of the system or 20 years.
 These tax revenues include state corporate sales and withholding taxes.